openfaas/faas/guide/deployment_swarm_arm.md

  [0] < Builder done.
 ```

+Let's look at the 1st step in the Docker build:

+`FROM arm32v6/alpine:3.6`

+The main difference between running on a PC and running on an arm device is that the Dockerfile for our function used an arm base image.

-Use the CLI to push the newly built function to Docker Hub:
+Now use the CLI to push the newly built function to Docker Hub:

 ```
 $ faas-cli push -f callme.yml
 ```

+If you have a single-node Swarm you won't need to push your image to the Docker Hub.

-## Deploy
+### Deploy

-Deploying is the act of adding the function into your OpenFaaS API gateway
+Deploy your function using the CLI.
+The CLI will call into the RESTful API on the OpenFaaS Gateway.

 ```
 $ faas-cli deploy -f callme.yml
  Deploying: callme.